4 Types of Wills

-In today’s world, most people have a general understanding of the purposes of a will.
+In today’s world, most people have a general understanding of the purposes of a will, especially 4 types of wills.
 What many people do not know, however, is that there are actually four different types.
 These types include attested wills, pour-over wills, holographic wills, and statutory wills.
 Depending on the type of will that your deceased loved one had executed, the procedure for beginning a California probate administration may vary.
-The following is an overview of these wills:
+The following is an overview of these wills.

-A pour-over will is a form of attested will.
+A pour-over will is a form of attest.
 It typically includes a clause, or clauses, that give the decedent’s property to his or her revocable trust.
 If the pour-over will is self-proving, it can be admitted to probate without requiring the testimony of the witnesses to its execution.

-A statutory will is another form of attested will that is signed in front of at least two witnesses.
-These wills are pre-printed, fill-in-the-blank documents.
+A statutory will is another form of attest that is compromised in front of at least two witnesses.
+These wills are printed, fill-in-the-blank documents.
 Their content is specifically outlined under California probate law.
 A statutory will is self-proving and contains the required declaration under penalty of perjury.

 Depending on the type of will left by your deceased loved one, the steps to take to begin a probate proceeding may differ.
 To learn more about probate administration, contact an experienced Riverside probate attorney today.
 Call the Grossman Law Firm at (888) 443-6590.